 - The external walls (excluding windows) are to be constructed of brick, brick veneer, texture coated material, weatherboard or other material as approved by the DAP.
-Colours of trims should be selected to complement the main body of the house & the natural environment. - Dwellings are encouraged to have a mix of composite products (render, timber or textured material) to the front facade as approved by the DAP. - Articulation to the front façade is mandatory, an entry recess is not considered a step in the façade.
+Colours of trims should be selected to complement the main body of the house and the natural environment. - Three (3) or more different materials are to be used on the main façade of the home.
+A home that is sited on a corner allotment must extend / continue these materials to all surfaces visible from the street.
+The selection of materials can be varied however different coloured renders will be accepted by the Design Assessment Panel, of up to 2 colours.
+That is, two different coloured renders will be considered as two different materials, however if three or more different coloured renders are submitted these will only count as two different materials. - Articulation to the front façade is mandatory, an entry recess is not considered a step in the façade.